UniversalDependencies/docs/treebanks/cs-hsb-comparison.md

 <h3>Reflexive Verbs</h3>

 <ul>
-  <li>This corpus contains 47 lemmas that occur at least once with an `expl:pv` child.
-Examples: hodźić so mjenować so hodźeć so započeć so skónčić so stać so wobdźělić so wotměć so dać so dóstać so jewić so měnić so poradźić so posłužić so rozeznawać so wobroćić so wuwiwać so zdać so koncentrować so kónčić so nahromadźić so pohnuć so pokazać so postać so přeměnić so rěkać so wobhladać sej wobkedźbować so wospjetować so wotbłyšćować so wotměwać so wuznamjeni so wuznamjenić so wuznamjenjeć so wěsći sej zasydlić so zawěrać so załožić so zběhnyć so zepěrać so zestajić so zetkawać so zhubić so zjewić so změnić so zrozumić so złožować so</li>
+  <li>This corpus contains 47 lemmas that occur at least once with an <a>expl:pv</a> child.
+Examples: hodźić so, mjenować so, hodźeć so, započeć so, skónčić so, stać so, wobdźělić so, wotměć so, dać so, dóstać so, jewić so, měnić so, poradźić so, posłužić so, rozeznawać so, wobroćić so, wuwiwać so, zdać so, koncentrować so, kónčić so, nahromadźić so, pohnuć so, pokazać so, postać so, přeměnić so, rěkać so, wobhladać sej, wobkedźbować so, wospjetować so, wotbłyšćować so, wotměwać so, wuznamjeni so, wuznamjenić so, wuznamjenjeć so, wěsći sej, zasydlić so, zawěrać so, załožić so, zběhnyć so, zepěrać so, zestajić so, zetkawać so, zhubić so, zjewić so, změnić so, zrozumić so, złožować so</li>
 </ul>

   </td>